-Sue Moore, Programme Director for Clinical Validation, NHS England and NHS Improvement helping to cut hospital waiting lists.
+Sue Moore, Programme Director for Clinical Validation, NHS England and NHS Improvement Our innovative use of automation is helping to cut hospital waiting lists.
 Using a combination of automated call (chatbot), risk stratification and artificial intelligence, we help organisations prioritise and clinically validate waiting lists efficiently while maintaining quality of care.
 This solution saves huge amounts of time and staff resource, reducing hospital costs.